thomasstrassmann/all-about-bass/README.md

 ## Deployment
----

 This page is hosted via GitHub Pages, which is easily doable via the settings.
 In the future this webpage could also run under a custom url.

-## Credits / attributes
+## Credits

----
-During the construction of this website some sources and pages were very helpful.
+During the construction of this website some sources and pages were very helpful and without it, it would have been much harder, so thanks to every source down below!
 A listing of the sources is done here by categorization: